caelebk/discordbot/README.md

   - Need to implement maybe most recent match?

 - Google Spreadsheet parser for 5v5 League of Legends data
-  - Implemented ability to parse specific data off a public google spreadsheet
+  - Implemented ability to obtain specific data off a public google spreadsheet
   - Need to organize/restructure a little better but functionality is good

 ## Functions to be Implemented: